piotrdzwiniel/Contour2DPlot/README.md

 <h2>How to use?</h2>

 In order to use package in your project you have to copy and paste `org.contour2dplot.*` to the project's location.
 Now, after including imports in your class, all you need to do is to prepare `double[][] data` and create `Contour2DMap` object.
-Example use of this simple library can look like this:
+Example use can look like this:

 ```
 // Specify in the constructor width and height of the contour map.